Daniel Coit Gilman: Career

 Gilman's primary interest was in fostering advanced instruction and research, and as president he developed the first American graduate university in the German tradition.
 The aim of the modern research university, said Gilman, was to "extend, even by minute accretions, the realm of knowledge" At his inaugural address at Hopkins, Gilman asked: "What are we aiming at?"
 The answer, he said, was "the encouragement of research and the advancement of individual scholars, who by their excellence will advance the sciences they pursue, and the society where they dwell."

 In 1884, Gilman was elected a member of the American Antiquarian Society.

-Gilman was also active in founding Johns Hopkins Hospital (1889) and Johns Hopkins Medical School (1893).
+Gilman was also active in founding Johns Hopkins Hospital in 1889 and Johns Hopkins Medical School in 1893.
 He founded and was for many years president of the Charity Organization of Baltimore, and in 1897 he served on the commission to draft a new charter for Baltimore.
 From 1896 to 1897, he was a member of the commission to settle the boundary line between Venezuela and British Guiana.

 Gilman served as a trustee of the John F. Slater and Peabody education funds and as a member of John D. Rockefeller's General Education Board.
 In this capacity, he became active in the promotion of education in the southern United States.
-He was also president of the National Civil Service Reform League (1901–1907) and the American Oriental Society (1893–1906), vice president of the Archaeological Institute of America, and executive officer of the Maryland Geological Survey.
+He was president of the National Civil Service Reform League (1901–1907) and the American Oriental Society (1893–1906), vice president of the Archaeological Institute of America, and executive officer of the Maryland Geological Survey.
 He retired from Johns Hopkins in 1901, but accepted the presidency (1902–1904) of the newly founded Carnegie Institution of Washington.